Mitchellaneous Redux

 Mitchellaneous.com

-Author pages on Facebook, Goodreads, and LinkedIn
+Social media author pages @Mitchell_Toews on Twitter | X, Goodreads, and LinkedIn

 CURRICULUM-VITAE

-HEADINGS: EDUCATION, ASSOCIATIONS/MEMBERSHIPS, PUBLISHED WORKS, CONTESTS-PRIZES-AWARDS, FUNDING, READINGS, WORK IN PROGRESS, FRIENDS & FOLLOWERS, PANELS, ARTIST’S STATEMENT
+HEADINGS: BIO, EDUCATION, ASSOCIATIONS/MEMBERSHIPS, PUBLISHED WORKS, CONTESTS-PRIZES-AWARDS, FUNDING, READINGS, WORK IN PROGRESS, FRIENDS & FOLLOWERS, PANELS, ARTIST’S STATEMENT

 EDUCATION